-The Graduate Career Services suite has two rooms available by reservation on weekdays between the hours of 8 a.m. and 5 p.m.
-These rooms may be used for phone or in-person interviews with employers, conducting informational interviews, or making follow-up calls to employers.
+The Graduate Career Services suite has a room available by reservation on weekdays between the hours of 8 a.m. and 5 p.m.
+This room may be used for phone or in-person interviews with employers, conducting informational interviews, or making follow-up calls to employers.

 The Career Resources Library has a wealth of information to assist students in learning about policy careers.
 Our print resources include policy area and location-specific directories, employer recruiting literature, and general job search and interviewing guides as well as other print resources to assist you in your career exploration and decision-making.
 The library also provides application materials for fellowships and post-graduate internship programs such as the Presidential Management Fellows Program.
 In addition to our print resources, a computer, printer, telephone and fax are available for students to contact employers and conduct their job or internship search activities.

 - Internship Partnerships: The Ford School typically offers 15-20 internship partnerships funded through donor contributions.
 A Ford School Internship Partnership is a funded internship in a leading policy organization that would otherwise be unpaid.
 These partnerships are announced in January for the coming summer.
 Examples of recent internship partnerships include Amnesty International, the International Organization for Migration, the Clinton Foundation, and the State of Michigan Governor's Office.